 Lisa Merrill (Ph.D., New York University) is Professor of Rhetoric & Performance Studies, at Hofstra University.
 Prof. Merrill’s research and publications are in the fields of performance studies, American studies, critical race and cultural studies, theatre history, and women’s and gay and lesbian history in the United States and Britain.
 Professor Merrill’s critical study of 19th-century breeches performer Charlotte Cushman, When Romeo was a Woman: Charlotte Cushman and Her Circle of Female Spectators (University of Michigan Press), was awarded the 2000 Joe A. Callaway Prize for Best Book in Theatre or Drama by an American author and was the subject of a Folger Library podcast on cross dressing, titled “I will Assume Thy Part in Some Disguise” in 2014.
 In Britain, Professor Merrill has published in the Slavery and Abolition Journal and delivered invited lectures sponsored by the Centre for the Study of International Slavery, Liverpool, and the Institute for Black Atlantic Research, UCLAN.
 Professor Merrill was awarded the Eccles Centre Visiting Professorship in North American Studies at the British Library for her current book project: “Performing Race and Reading Antebellum American Bodies.”

-Lavelle Porter is an Assistant Professor of English at New York City College of Technology, CUNY.
+Lavelle Porter (on leave) is an Assistant Professor of English at New York City College of Technology, CUNY.
 He holds a Ph.D. in English from the CUNY Graduate Center, and a B.A. in history from Morehouse College.
 He has previously worked for CLAGS as Membership and Fellowships Coordinator.
 His writing has appeared in venues such as The New Inquiry, Poetry Foundation, Warscapes, Callaloo, and Black Perspectives.
 His research interests include African-American literature, gender and sexuality, New York City, higher education, and science fiction.

 Dr. David P. Rivera is an associate professor of counselor education at Queens College-City University of New York.
 He holds degrees from Teachers College-Columbia University, Johns Hopkins University, and the University of Wyoming.
 A counseling psychologist by training, his research and practical work focuses on cultural competency development and issues impacting the marginalization and wellbeing of low-income/first-generation college students, people of color, and oppressed sexual orientation and gender identity groups, with a focus on microaggressions.
 Dr. Rivera is adviser to The Steve Fund, director of the City University of New York’s LGBTQI Student Leadership Program, faculty with the Council for Opportunity in Education, on the executive board of the Society for the Psychological study of Lesbian, Gay, Bisexual, and Transgender Issues, lead coordinator of the 2019 National Multicultural Conference and Summit, and on the American Psychological Association’s Committee for Sexual Orientation and Gender Diversity.
 He has received multiple recognitions for his work from the American Psychological Association, the American College Counseling Association, and the American College Personnel Association.

-Shawn(ta) Smith-Cruz is an Assistant Professor and Head of Reference at the Graduate Center Library of the City University of New York.
+Shawn(ta) Smith-Cruz (board co-chair) is an Assistant Professor and Head of Reference at the Graduate Center Library of the City University of New York.
 She is a Coordinator at the Lesbian Herstory Archives, Chair of the Archives committee on the CLAGS Board, and Advisory Board member to a GALE LGBTQ archival database.
 Shawn’s focus is telling the stories of Black lesbian through oral histories, archiving, and the blurred lines of fiction.
 She presented her work on archiving Black lesbians as Keynote to the International LGBTQ ALMS (Archivists, Librarians, Museum Curators, & Special Libraries) Conference: http://lgbtqalms.co.uk/2016/03/23/keynote-shawnta-smith-cruz/.
 Shawn has a BS in Queer Women’s Studies from CUNY, an MFA in Creative Writing/Fiction, and an MLS with a focus on Archiving and Records Management, both from Queens College.
 Her current project is curating the narrative of the Salsa Soul Sisters, the first Black lesbian organization in the country, through a zine and traveling exhibit with the Elizabeth Foundation for the Arts Robert Blackburn Printmaking Workshop, Lesbian Herstory Archives, and members of Salsa Soul Sisters.
 Learn more about Shawn here: https://shawntasmith.commons.gc.cuny.edu/

 Janet Werther (MFA Sarah Lawrence College; PhD Candidate, The Graduate Center, CUNY) is a scholar, artist, and educator.
 Janet has performed with the Ballez Company in NYC and creates solo work.
 Their dissertation theorizes ambivalent queer longings for home in LGBTQ+ performance.
 Janet has published in Studies in Musical Theatre and PAJ: A Journal of Performance and Art.
 She teaches theatre at Baruch and Marymount Manhattan colleges, focusing on theatre/performance as a lens through which to address representation and social (in)justice.
 Janet is a fellow at the CUNY Center for Humanities and maintains a youth dance teaching practice developed through a long term relationship with the Brooklyn Arts Exchange (BAX).